Identity theft is a scary concept: the idea that someone else can be you!

 If you are ever a victim of id theft in the future, be sure to follow these steps to report identity theft and begin the recovery process.

-Document The Identity Theft
+Document The ID Theft Details

 The first thing to do is to take note of what it is that you believe is the proof of identity theft.